 “Our kitchen window had a thinner liner to allow the sun to peek through.
 For our bathroom, I wanted something just a bit thicker for privacy.”

 Get the Look!

-Susie’s kitchen features Classic Roman Shades in Portland Bay Side with a Flat Fold, Continuous Cord Loop and Standard White Light Filtering Liner.
+Susie’s kitchen features Premium Roman Shades in Portland Bay Side (discontinued) with a Flat Fold, Continuous Cord Loop and Standard White Light Filtering Liner.

-In the bathroom she used Classic Roman Shades in Rio Winter White with a flat fold, edge banding in Pebble, continuous cord loop and thermal sateen white light filtering liner.
+In the bathroom she used Premium Roman Shades in Rio Winter White with a flat fold, edge banding in Pebble, continuous cord loop and thermal sateen white light filtering liner.

 Ready to start your project?
 Learn more about how to measure for Roman Shades.